Run an Eval

 Tips

-• --max-turns=0 removes the turn cap.
+• --max-turns=0 removes the per-runner invocation cap; the orchestration loop's internal lead-turn cap still applies.
 Use it for exploratory local runs; always set a real budget in CI.

 • --task-amend appends extra text to the task without editing the task file -- useful for parameterizing the same task across a matrix.